 - Where to Buy: Online, they sell all varieties at bakerybling.com, and select varieties on Amazon.
 You can also find some of their kits at major U.S. grocery stores, including Walmart, Target, Albertsons, and others.

 YumEarth Gingerbread House Kit

 Everything is baked and ready to assemble with this “allergy-friendly” kit.
 The decorations are YumEarth brand candies, and the cookie walls and roof pieces are not only top allergen-free, but also gluten-free.

 - Allergy Notes: According to the company, this product is free from: peanuts, gluten, tree nuts, milk, eggs, fish, shellfish and soy.

-- Where to Buy: They are sold at yumearth.com.
+- Where to Buy: They are sold at yumearth.com and on Amazon.

 This gluten-free and vegan bakery makes and ships gingerbread kits each year.
 They’re pre-baked and ready to assemble with dairy-free white chocolate glue.
 They also offer a Christmas sugar cookie decorating kit.

 - Allergy Notes: They run a dairy-free, egg-free, and gluten-free bakery.
 They do handle nuts and soy in their bakery.